Documentation for Administrators

 3. Select the New Hires (Missed Payroll) tab.

-4. The screen defaults to the New Hires tab where you can review newly hired employees who missed payroll due to late paperwork, etc., who should have been paid during the last payroll run.
+4. The screen defaults to the Salary tab where you can review newly hired employees who missed payroll due to late paperwork, etc., who should have been paid during the last payroll run.

 Desktop